apache/spark/docs/graphx-programming-guide.md

 <a name="property_graph"></a>

-The [property graph](api/graphx/index.html#org.apache.spark.graphx.Graph) is a directed multigraph graph with user defined objects attached to each vertex and edge.
+The [property graph](api/graphx/index.html#org.apache.spark.graphx.Graph) is a directed multigraph with user defined objects attached to each vertex and edge.
 A directed multigraph is a directed graph with potentially multiple parallel edges sharing the same source and destination vertex.
 The ability to support parallel edges simplifies modeling scenarios where there can be multiple relationships (e.g., co-worker and friend) between the same vertices.
 Each vertex is keyed by a *unique* 64-bit long identifier (`VertexId`).
 Similarly, edges have corresponding source and destination vertex identifiers.
 GraphX does not impose any ordering or constraints on the vertex identifiers.
 The property graph is parameterized over the vertex `VD` and edge `ED` types.
 These are the types of the objects associated with each vertex and edge respectively.